Pamela Ellis Hawkes

+With wit, deadpan humor, and reverence for all of art, Hawkes’s work questions the persistent illusion of reality within photographs and extends photography into unexpected dimensions of memory and imagination.
 One of the magic properties of photographs is that they seem to arrest the relentless transience of human experience, they seem to be durable, material memories.
 Hawkes’s work reminds us that so many artists, especially within the still life traditions, have shared this aim — countless artists responding to an ageless call to preserve and honor the ephemeral, to fix fleeting shadows and transmute loss into beauty.

 Hawkes worked with Polaroid film for nearly 20 years.
 Since 2008, responding to changing photographic technologies and the increasing prevalence of conventional photographic images, Pamela Ellis Hawkes has joined other important contemporary photographers in returning to historical photographic processes to refresh and develop their artistic visions, and she has gone on to explore hybrid mediums, sometimes marvelous in their technical complexity, reflecting the conceptual complexity by which value is attached to images in contemporary society.